lkayarana/UpSchool-FSD-1/HOMEWORKS/Ödev5/README.md

 * User-Friendly Interface : The app's interface is designed to be intuitive and visually appealing, providing a seamless user experience.

-* Responsive Design : The app is optimized for various screen sizes, making it accessible and functional on both desktop and mobile devices.
+* Pagination of Tasks : Display created tasks in paginated system for better usage.

 With this todo app, you can stay organized and prioritize your tasks effectively.
 Whether you need to manage personal errands, work-related projects, or academic assignments, this app provides a convenient and flexible solution for tracking and completing your tasks efficiently.